 Despite the challenges of living with this disease, I do actually have a very good life.
 I try hard not to get upset about my symptoms or let them interfere with my daily routine.
 However, sometimes my HAE does prevent me from doing things because I am concerned I may have an attack.

-So in general you are quite happy about your life – and you were so during your school years as well?
+So, in general, you are quite happy about your life – and you were so during your school years as well?

 Yes, I would say so.
-During my years in college I was always very strong and the swellings didn’t shake me, except when I had them in the abdomen or the face.
+During my years in college, I was always very strong and the swellings didn’t shake me, except when I had them in the abdomen or the face.
 My main concern was attacks on days of party or celebrations with friends, naturally.
 I didn’t face many problems in my school years.
-The worst was no doubt when I was 15 and travelled with my mother to New York.
-I had a crisis in the right side of my abdomen and went to the hospital.
+The worst was no doubt when I was 15 and traveled with my mother to New York.
+I had a crisis on the right side of my abdomen and went to the hospital.
 The doctor said that I had an ectopic pregnancy and even when I told him that it was simply not possible, he submitted me to embarrassing exams as he didn’t believe me – and didn’t know the first thing about HAE.

 How would your characterize your working life?

 In my previous job, I gave classes at my old university.
 That was actually the time where I was most annoyed about HAE because as a teacher I couldn’t miss classes.
 Whenever I had swellings to my hands I would hide them or said that it was due to an allergy – and I just prayed that I would not get a swelling in my face.
 The problem was really not the students, but my boss and my colleagues not believing me if I told them about a disease that they don’t know or understand as often it isn’t visible what happens to me.
 There was already some prejudice for me being a young woman giving classes for engineering students and I didn’t want to add to that.
 I didn’t want them to think of me as being weak or incapable of working as a teacher.
 I was therefore quite discrete about having HAE and I didn’t explain about it, even if my colleagues ask.

 That is a matter of shame, I guess?